Before and after the teachings

 Teachers shall not approve requests about absence from/postponements of compulsory activities, change of seminar groups, or individual adaptation.

 Please be mindful when responding to students about administrative matters.
 We ask that you avoid phrases like: "It’s OK with me if it's OK with the administration", as it may create confusing situations should their request be declined later on.
-All are expected to adhere to faculty regulations.
+All staff are expected to adhere to faculty regulations.